YOHANMAURIN/Project/Delinquants/Readme.md

 If you are interested in our research concerning the exchanges on Skins [here](https://github.com/omisego/plasma-cash).

-Indeed in order to be able to

 Solidity is still under development.
 So please do not hesitate and open an [issue in GitHub](https://github.com/ethereum/solidity/issues) if you encounter anything strange.

+Feel free to post issues !!

+We will add the support to exchange ERC20 <--> ERC721